 -Chapter 48 Dao De Jing

 I have been practicing Taoism for the last decade, and I still don’t know what it means and am confused when asked to explain it.
 Yet, it was this practice that helped me be present with my sister.
 My target was to work at removing my insecurities, fears, hopes, and dreams from our interactions so that we were walking only her insecurities, fears, hopes, and dreams.
+I took many lessons from Classical Chinese Medicine and Taoism to balance my emotional health.
 Here are some of my learnings.

 Fear Becomes Your Companion